 Rule #2: Whole Number data type is mandatory for aggregations by Count

-Any aggregations that use Count as the aggregation function, should have the data type of the whole number or let’s say Integer.
-In our sample table, we have two columns with Count function:
+Any aggregations that use Count as the aggregation function should have the data type of the whole number or, let’s say, Integer.
+In our sample table, we have two columns with the Count function:

 You should make sure that these two columns have a Whole Number data type after Group by transformation;

-The two rules mentioned above will be important in the next steps of aggregation blog posts when we are doing the configuration of aggregation in Power BI.
+The two rules mentioned above will be important in the next steps of aggregation blog posts when we are configuring aggregation in Power BI.

 Aggregated Table is an Import Table

 The aggregated table that we have created is named Sales Agg.
 Because this table is much smaller than the FactInternetSales table, it can be stored in the memory.
-This way, we get the best performance of query response time, when we query something in the aggregated level.
+This way, we get the best performance of query response time when we query something at the aggregated level.

-Your Data model in Power BI should have tables below in it now after completing this step:
+Your Data model in Power BI should have tables below it now after completing this step:

 Congratulations, You have built the aggregated table, and now you can create relationships between this table and the three dimension tables: DimCustomer, DimDate, and DimProductSubcategory.
 Here is the full relationship Diagram;

-In the next step, I will explain what is the storage mode, and how important is the Dual storage model configuration when we use the aggregations.
+In the next step, I will explain what the storage mode is and how important is the Dual storage model configuration when we use the aggregations.

 If you like to learn what is the Aggregation, and how it can be useful, read the previous post here.